krispenney/lecture-notes/BU481/lecture7.md

   * Big Ideas

 ### Blue Ocean Strategy
-* Blue oceans are not about tech innovations
+* Blue oceans are not (always) about tech innovations
 * Incumbents often create blue oceans and usually within their core business
 * Company and industry are the wrong units of analysis
 * Creating blue oceans build brands